 What NHSreality is trying to do is give a balanced and fearless view of OUR NHS.
-Media coverage often appears to be critical, but we do want the “good news” stories as well.
+(Since devolution there is no NHS) Media coverage often appears to be critical, but we do want the “good news” stories as well.
 We intend to avoid the naming of individuals except for politicians and political figures.
 It is now possible for me to interview you over Skype (Audio only) and incognito if you wish.

 By getting the people who really know to tell everyone who wishes to hear, we hope to initiate and report on a change in culture within the NHS.